-In 1790, Swansea was a small market town and the leaders of Swansea considered tourism was the future for the town.
-However, the population of Swansea increased from around 6000 in 1801 to 135,000 by 1901 and had the nickname Copperopollis.
-What were the circumstances that led to this dramatic change and what were the results for both the town, the people, and the environment of Swansea.
+In 1700 Swansea was a small market town and the leaders of Swansea considered tourism to be the future for the town.
+By 1860 the population of Swansea had gone from about 2,000 in 1700 to nearly 100,000 by 1900 and had the nickname “Copperopolis”.
+What were the circumstances that led to this dramatic change and what were the results for both the town, the people and the environment of Swansea.

 The session will explore how Wales become the first country in the World to experience the Industrial Revolution.

 Schools may wish to explore the option of booking a trip on the Copper Jack which links nicely with this theme.

 Pupils often know the Enterprise Park B&Q, Morrisons, the Liberty Stadium, and the Marina.
 In exactly this area were the industries which grew up from 1700s and transformed society during the 19th century.